Book pricing can be both very simple, and incredibly complex, it all depends how deep in the details you dive.

 It’s almost impossible to give broad advice on hardcover pricing and royalties, because so many factors impact the price.
 For example, color, printing price, size, niche, bleed, and many other factors impact the price.

-But we’ve found a pretty solid rubric to use for hardcover book pricing that tracks pretty well with the paperback pricing: the hardcover should be $12-$15 more than the eBook.
+Despite these variances, we’ve found a pretty solid rubric to use for hardcover book pricing that tracks pretty well with the paperback pricing: the hardcover should be $12-$15 more than the ebook.